You are connected to www.banquehavilland.com website (hereinafter the "Website") owned by BANQUE HAVILLAND S.A.

 Basic information about the protection of deposits

-Banque Havilland S.A. (the “Bank”) has adhered to the deposit guarantee scheme of the Fonds de garantie des dépôts Luxembourg (FGDL) which regroups all Luxembourg credit institutions (please refer to contact details below).
+Banque Havilland S.A. (the “Bank”), including its UK branch (London), has adhered to the deposit guarantee scheme of the Fonds de garantie des dépôts Luxembourg (FGDL) which regroups all Luxembourg credit institutions (please refer to contact details below).

 Limit of protection: